barkarny/codecademy-open-source/README.md

 # codecademy-open-source

-This is my sample open source ripository
+This is my sample open source repository